lakejs/lake-docs/reference/editor.md

 ### plugin <Badge type="info" text="Read only" />

-An instance of the `Plugin` class managing the plugins.
+A `Plugin` object that manages the plugins.

 * Type: `Plugin`